 - Links or infographics files you like for inspiration

 - A Design Pickle Account (recommended but optional—you can always purchase a single design)

 Once you’ve assembled these three items, simply pass this information on to your designer.
 You can do this through our handy Jar application which will walk you through the process of creating your project brief.

 After that, your designer will check it over and ensure they have all the information they need.
 Then, within a few days (depending on the complexity of your request), you’ll receive all of your files back.

 There’s no need to worry about white space, aligning graphics, drop shadows, image masking, font pairing, or any other details that go into creating a unique, non-templated infographic.

 Tips On Creating Engaging Real Estate infographics

 As it turns out, infographics aren’t just buzz words.
 They are valuable graphic tools you can use in your marketing strategy to promote your business and—why not—sell more homes.
-Internationally best-selling author, Bernard Marr, wrote an entire post on why we should use infographics and we’re sharing his tips with you.
+Internationally best-selling author, Bernard Marr, wrote an entire post on why we should use infographics that directly speak to your target audience, and we’re sharing his tips with you.